Selected Case Studies

 The Impact

-35% faster product discovery drove £8.2M annual revenue
+About 35% faster discovery and roughly £8.2M incremental revenue in-year

 Filtering and Quick View cut time-to-product by about 35%; listing and product page work lifted engagement and basket size.
 The programme landed around £8.2M incremental revenue in the year we measured, with better checkout completion on mobile.
-Same brand promise: just fewer dead ends in a crowded online retail market.
+Same brand promise with fewer dead ends: the durable gain was repeat visits that felt faster on small screens, not only a one-off campaign tweak.

 Industry